pbp-fasilkom-ui/django-pbp-template/README.en.md

 application to [Heroku][], which is a Platform-as-a-Service (PaaS) provider that lets you to build and run a Web application on their infrastructure.
-You can read the instructions at [Tutorial 0][] to figure out how to configure the GitHub workflow in your repository.
+You can read the instructions at [Tutorial 0][] to figure out how to configure the GitHub Actions to run the provided workflow in your repository.

 For reference, the deployed Django Web application example from the original code template repository can be found at: https://django-pbp-template.herokuapp.com.